-- tell their own name and answer a simple question - stay in school without mother, father, caregiver - share with others and wait their turn - listen to others and follow directions - take care of their toilet needs - recognize and attempt to put on their own clothes
+- stay in school without mother, father, caregiver

+- share with others and wait their turn

+- listen to others and follow directions

+- take care of their toilet needs

+- recognize and attempt to put on their own clothes

 Suggestions for Parents/Guardians

 - Put your child's name on the inside of their belongings and teach your child to recognize their belongings. - Check your child each day to be sure they are not ill.
 Please do not send your child to school if they are ill.
 Parents/Guardians are expected to come to school for children who are ill or who have accidents. - Do not discuss a child's faults in the child's presence. - Sign and return necessary forms in a timely fashion and check backpacks and folders daily. - Arrive on time for both entering and exiting the school.